mustafacangoktas/boostmindai-web/README.md

 ## License

 Distributed under the MIT License.
-See `LICENSE` file for more information.
+See [LICENSE](LICENSE) for more information.

 ## Contact